Tabletop RPG advice for little dragons

 Fighters on their own have a pretty good kit for fighting mages.
 Like Monks, they get a lot of attacks, meaning more opportunities to break a spellcaster’s concentration.
 They have a good amount of hit points.
 Their armor protects against much of the damage they face, and they get more ASIs than any other class, so it will be easier to take feats that protect you against other harmful spell effects.

-The Mage Slayer feat is once again a great choice, but having so many free ASIs opens the Eldritch Knight up to some other options as well.
+The Mage Slayer feat is again a great choice, but having so many free ASIs opens the Eldritch Knight up to other options.
 Resilient can give you proficiency in additional saving throws (Dexterity and Wisdom are great options), and the Fey Touched feat gives you teleportation abilities to match magical foes.
-Shield Master also greatly boosts your ability to dodge spells that require a Dexterity saving throw (making Dexterity builds really effective).
+Shield Master also boosts your ability to dodge spells that require a Dexterity saving throw (making Dexterity builds really effective).

-As a mage hunter, an Eldritch Knight may lack the mobility of a Monk or the sneakiness of some other classes, but can function like a tank, pressing on toward an enemy mage even as he or she casts spells against them.
+As a mage hunter, an Eldritch Knight may lack the mobility of a Monk or the sneakiness of some other classes but can function like a tank, pressing on toward an enemy mage even as they cast spells against them.
 This character might even delight in making the enemy mages feel powerless as they had made their countless victims feel, asking what it feels like to have magic used against them.
 An Eldritch Knight can be a truly terrifying opponent for enemy mages.

 Paladin - Oath of the Watchers

 A mage hunter isn’t always motivated by revenge.
-Some are methodical in their approach, acting more as inquisitors than killers, holding magic users to a standard and seeking out those that violate this code of ethics.
-These inquisitors consider themselves part of a greater hierarchy—perhaps even one that’s higher than the laws of cities and nations.
+Some are methodical, acting more as inquisitors than killers, holding magic users to a standard and seeking out those that violate this code of ethics.
+These inquisitors consider themselves part of a greater hierarchy—perhaps even one higher than the laws of cities and nations.
 When a magic user steps over that line and becomes a true threat, these characters will hunt and kill these threats with religious zeal.

-Cassandra Pentaghast from the Dragon Age series is a great example of this, eventually becoming the Inquisitor's right-hand woman in stopping a great threat.
+Cassandra Pentaghast from the Dragon Age series is a great example, eventually becoming the Inquisitor’s right-hand woman in stopping a great threat.
 This early clip from when she was a Seeker, from her spin-off movie Dawn of the Seeker, shows her in her element: hunting down cultists and stopping them from performing their deadly rituals.
-As she grows into this role (as we see her in Dragon Age Inquisition), we see her transition from a brash young fighter into someone obsessed with the truth, even if it's not what she wants to hear.
-Cassandra has a reputation for being stubborn, but it's her willingness to change what she thinks and feels based on the truth she uncovers that defines her.
+As she grows into this role (as we see her in Dragon Age Inquisition), she transitions from a brash young fighter into someone obsessed with the truth, even if it’s not what she wants to hear.
+Cassandra has a reputation for being stubborn, but it’s her willingness to change what she thinks and feels based on the truth she uncovers that defines her.

-Also like Monks, Paladins are reliant on 3 attributes (Charisma, Constitution, and either Dexterity or Strength), so most of your ASIs will be spent increasing your main stats.
-Charisma is important for many Paladin spells and several of the Oath of the Watchers features, so make sure not to ignore that.
+Also like Monks, Paladins rely on three attributes (Charisma, Constitution, and either Dexterity or Strength), so most of your ASIs will be spent increasing your main stats.
+Charisma is important for many Paladin spells and several of the Oath of the Watchers features, so don’t ignore that.

 Ranger - Monster Slayer